The effects of the pandemic across the state are starting to show up in the data.

 Greater Minnesota feeling pressure to fill job vacancies

-Job vacancies were increasing across the state and were at their highest levels at any point since 2005 until the pandemic broke that trend, at least for a short time.
-Job vacancies increased significantly in 2021, and they are expected to continue to do so due to retirements in the workforce, including the many early retirements brought on by the pandemic, as well as continued economic growth.
+Job vacancies were increasing across the state and were at their highest levels at any point since 2005 until the pandemic broke that trend, at least for a short time, in 2020.
+Job vacancies then increased significantly in 2021.
+They are expected to continue to do so due to retirements in the workforce, including the many early retirements brought on by the pandemic, as well as continued economic growth.

-To get a sense of the pressure a region might feel in filling these vacancies, Figure 17 provides the average quarterly number of job vacancies for each year as a percentage of total jobs in the region.
-The higher the percentage, the more challenging it is to fill the positions.
+To get a sense of the pressure a region might feel in filling these vacancies, Figure 16 provides the average quarterly number of job vacancies for each year as a percentage of total jobs in the region.
+The higher the percentage, the more challenging it is to fill positions.
 Northeast Minnesota is currently experiencing the highest percentage, with an average quarterly vacancy rate of 9.35%.
 While the Twin Cities metro has been continuously lower in job vacancies, it spiked with the rest of the state in 2021.
+A “healthy” vacancy rate is considered to be 3%.

 Use of government payments are greatest in the most rural areas